 What are Decision-Making Statements in C/C++?

-Use of Decision-Making Statements in C/C++
+Common Uses of Decision-Making Statements in C/C++

-- Control Flow: By using decision-making statements, we can easily control the flow of execution in a program.
+- Control Flow: By using C++ decision-making statements, we can easily control the flow of execution in a program.

-Types of Decision-Making Statements in C/C++
+Different Types of Decision-Making Statements in C and C++

 - if Statement